ropensci/roweb3/content/blog/2025-03-10-open-call-champions/index.md

 ## Why be a mentor?

-Mentors will play a key role in the rOpenSci program, helping to select, mentor, and inspire those who participate as champions.
+Mentors play a key role in the rOpenSci program, helping to select, mentor, and inspire those who participate as Champions.

-Mentors will connect their champions with people, programs, and organizations; recommend resources, readings, training, and experiences; and provide feedback on the project they develop.
+Mentors will connect their Champions with people, programs, and organizations; will recommend resources, readings, training, and experiences; and will provide feedback on the project they develop.

 Mentors will receive mentoring training, and have opportunities to gain experience and skills to perform their tasks.
 They will receive an annual stipend, be recognized on the rOpenSci website and social media channels, and make new connections through the networks of others who participate.